pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/e/e15a35da43b2788883ec014efb1832b8f641e872.jpeg" target="_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/e/e15a35da43b2788883ec014efb1832b8f641e872.jpeg"></a>

 The multiplexing element in such a network is the router.
 The lateral paths aren't theoretical; they exist mostly for performance reasons, like latency, redundancy, cost, and so on.
-This means an AAC network can incorporate lots of redundant loops, informally known a "packet-traps"., trying to find a way out.
+This means an AAC network can incorporate lots of redundant loops, informally known a "packet-traps".
 TCP/IP has a dedicated solution for this problem, called ["Time To Live"](https://en.wikipedia.org/wiki/Time_to_live#firstHeading).
 These issues have driven the design of [cloud network architectures](#heading--about-cloud-networks) (known as Clos architectures), which address financial and performance impacts of large networks in a much simpler way.

+[Network switching](https://en.wikipedia.org/wiki/Network_switch#firstHeading) is a very large topic unto itself -- but it's worth catching up if you're weak in this area, since some elements of switching are exposed in MAAS networks.
+Also important to review are [routers](https://en.wikipedia.org/wiki/Router_%28computing%29#firstHeading), [bridges](https://en.wikipedia.org/wiki/Network_bridge#firstHeading), and bonded NICs, aka (link aggregation)[https://en.wikipedia.org/wiki/Link_aggregation#firstHeading].
+All of these come into play every time a MAAS network is modified.

-<details><summary>Network Lore: T1 lines and the early Internet</summary>
+<details><summary>Network Lore: We borrowed it all from the phone system</summary>

+Most of today's modern networking is a direct translation of the landline telephone system into the digital space.
+Network switching is really just an outgrowth of [crossbar](https://en.wikipedia.org/wiki/Crossbar#firstHeading), which is how local phone calls were "switched" or "routed" to the correct telephone line.
+In most cases, every number dialled closed one more relay, with all seven relays making a connection to the target phone line.

+Small exchanges often "swallowed" dialled digits.
+For example, if every local phone number had the exchange "881", those numbers wouldn't trigger any relays beyond just sending the call to the "881" [frameset](https://en.wikipedia.org/wiki/Distribution_frame#firstHeading).
+In some small exchanges, it wasn't even necessary to dial the exchange -- just the four digits of the phone number -- if the called had the same exchange.
+Essentially, these were the early [subnets](https://en.wikipedia.org/wiki/Subnetwork#firstHeading).

+Over time, the increasing density of telephone coverage and self-service long-distance changed all this.
+More wires had to be installed, and repeaters were needed to get signals across longer distances as local exchanges were replaced by centralised exchanges called "central offices" (CO).
+A CO would have frames for 8 or 10 exchanges, essentially serving the same function as today's network routers.

+Repeaters had to be installed at regular intervals to overcome the impedance associated with longer wires.
+Those color-camouflaged, "go-away-grey" metal cans called pedestals popped up everywhere, partly for easy re-routing of wires, and partly to house repeaters.
+We still have those in today's networks, but they're called racks or patch-panels.

 In the very early days of long-haul networking, most of the repeaters were owned by the local telephone companies.
 T1 lines, as they were called, couldn't compete with today's fibre connections, but they did provide a speedy (at the time) 1.5Mbps connection.
 For example, in the oil and gas industry of the early 1990s, many of the city offices had wall after wall of T1 lines wired directly into the building.